ericsecution/mern-crud-blog/README.md

 Feel free to fork and/or follow along.

+## Uhm...
+MERN?

+Yeah, (**M**)ongoDB + (**E**)xpress.js + (**R**)eact.js (**N**)ode.js = **MERN**

+Make sense?

+What's that you say?
+You 'have a 6th sense, and that sense is the overwhelming feeling that you're too stupid to ever understand this, and yes, it does increase *that* sense' for you?

+Heh, I can relate.

+You're probably not "stupid", just ignorant.

+And inexperienced.
+Well, and... idk if it's something that you ate(?), but you kinda smell funny too.

+No problem--all fixable.
+Keep studying.
+Actually *read* the docs.
+Keep practicing, searching online for answers, find a mentor, take a shower (although, if you're being mentored in-person, maybe take the shower prior?
+Don't be afraid: you can control the heat of the water, and you'll have some of your best thinking sessions in there!).

+### What's The Solution?
+The Quick Fix?

+There's no "quick" fix, but there is a "quickest" fix.

+Keep after it.
+Hunt down 'understanding' as if it was meat, and your Family was starving.
+And, I mean, if you want me to make that analogy, it's actually not that far off, right?

+Or... you might *be* stupid (and hey, knowing's half the battle!), and even that's ok.
+It'll just take a little longer to 'get it'.
+But 'get it' you shall, my friend.

+The MERN stack will allow you to become a developer superhero aka a ***full stack developer***.

+If you're ready to get started, we need to make sure we've got a few things installed:

+`node -v`

+`npm -v`

+`mongodb -v`

+If not, go ahead and `npm install <whatever-you-don't-have>`

+If you don't have **Node.js**, however, you may wish to **[visit the npm docs here first](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)**.

+You don't *have* to do this, but I also created an Atlas account (it's free).
+If you want to as well, just **[head over to MongoDB Atlas](https://www.mongodb.com/)**, in order to use their server to host the database.

+#### Where Was I...?

+Ahh yes, the **MERN** stack.
+Simple, but there's *a lot* that you could learn about it, so it's kind of a best-of-both-worlds in that it's easy to get started, and there's a lot of room for growth, increased skill, and a lot you can do with it.

+Maybe that's a "best-of-*all*-worlds" type situation?
+Idk.

+Anyway, in general, it came about as a (relatively) modern solution to the object-oriented design foundation of a 3-tier architecture in software development--which (you guessed it!) has 3 tiers, made up of our logical layers.

+### Layers vs Tiers - "Wait, so... which is which?"

+Good question.
+If you believe the majority of people on dev forums, you'll sometimes limit your perspectives to one comment supported by more than a handful of other people:

+> *"... everyone I've met in software world uses these two terms interchangeably as if they are exactly the same."*

+Unless you're addicted to the derisive laughter of a ~~nerd~~ engineer, you probably *don't* want to quote that in your next post-work Slack sessions, trying to sound smart.

+What good will sounding smart do either of us anyway?

+Better just to keep plugging away, be humble, ask questions, ask for help, learn, help others, build up our skills and understanding, and then *be* smart, ya?

+I've heard it described (paraphrasing, so dyor, study code, style guides, read books, etc) as:

+#### The Difference Between Layers and Tiers

+- **Layers** refer to the logic that's literally in your code, how it's structured: folders, files, functions--a logical separation of the code itself.
+  - A presentation layer (your UI)
+  - a business logic layer (where the processing is done)
+  - and a data access layer (the interactions in your code with your database).

+ These, of course, all exist within the same application, yeah?

+- **Tiers** represent the physical machines or structures that code is fed through:
+  - a Client tier, where the application is presented (like a user's computer)
+  - an application server (where your business logic runs through)
+  - and a database tier (where the actual data is stored).

+#### The Stage vs The Theater analogy

+**Layers**: Consider a stage with different structured set pieces as backdrops, one stacked behind one another.
+Each backdrop (or layer) sets a different scene, but they are all part of the same performance's stage setup.

+**Tiers**: Now, think of multiple stages in a theater complex.
+Each stage (or tier) hosts a different play or performance, operating independently of the others.

+#### Ok, So What's What In Our MERN Stack?

+1. The Presentation Layer - aka: 'Web', 'Interface', 'UI', 'Client' Layer - responsible for handling user interactions and displaying information to the users. **React**'s often used to build the user interfaces, and handles components rendering, state management, and user interactions.
+2. The Application Layer - aka: 'Logic', 'Business', 'Business Logic', 'Transaction' (and prob more) - **Express** and **Node** act as the intermediaries between the presentation layer and the data layer.
+They're where we'll contain the business logic and handle requests from the Presentation Layer, as well as communicate with the Database Layer to retrieve and update data.
+3. The Database Layer - aka: 'Data', 'Data Access' Layer - **MongoDB** will be used to manage the storage and retrieval of data.
+And, idk why, but this is where I tend to geek out, so please do things your own way.
+I'm sure it'll be much easier.

+#### "What About PERN?
+I Thought You Said You Love PostgreSQL?"

+Yes, it's true.
+I do love PostgreSQL.
+PERN's cool too. 🐘

+However, with **postgres**, we're not exclusive.
+Feel free to fire up your **pgAdmin4** and have at it.

+We have, ahem, an *open* relationship.
+Very, very *open*. 👀

+What?
+No! 😦 Where'd you get that?

+I mean, I like working with *open-source* applications.

 I chose MongoDB here because it's a solid open-source app that also works well with Atlas, MongoDB's cloud-based database service.
 Atlas is a fully-managed system that allows us to deploy, manage, and scale MongoDB databases on the cloud (i.e. without needing to setup and maintain a server to handle hosting for the database).

+### "Sounds Great!
+But, Idk How to Tie My Shoes" 🫤

+Well, I'd suggest you go velcro, but... that might be a little dangerous.
+Let's stick with laceless or just flip-flops for now.

+In the meantime, check out **[The MongoDB FAQ and start here](https://www.mongodb.com/docs/manual/faq/fundamentals/)**.

+When you're done there, **[go here](https://www.mongodb.com/mern-stack)**.

+😐 🕛 🕜 🕒 😐

+Did you read through all of it?

+No?
+You just, 'Skimmed some, kinda got the gist'...?

+🤨

+Alright, no worries.

+We'll learn *(mern2earn)* by doing.

 ## Why MERN?